pajkosmi/FLASH_workshop/workshop.md

 ### Creating a New Test Problem
-* (Mike this you will walk through)
 * For a new problem, you will need certain 'ingredients'.
 Here we will setup a Sod shocktube problem.
-  * I will walk through this on my screen.
-If you'd like to follow along, we'll be in `/BANG/source/Simulation/SimulationMain/Workshop_Sod`
+  * I will walk through this graphically on my screen.
+If you'd like to look around, we'll be in `/BANG/source/Simulation/SimulationMain/Workshop_Sod`
   * `Config` files outline the necessary Units, physics, and variables (as well as their default values) needed to model the simulation
     * These files are what is parsed by `setup` and specify exactly which lines of code are to be linked to in the object directory
   * `Makefile` lists which source `.F90` files will be compiled